Study Cello at the School of Music

 Chamichian Recital Hall

 Good news for out of state students!
-If you are not a resident of Michigan, are a high school senior (not a transfer student) and have a GPA of at least 2.75 GPA, you will receive in-state tuition via the CMU President's Award.
+If you are not a resident of Michigan, are a high school senior (not a transfer student), and have a GPA of at least 2.75 GPA, you will receive in-state tuition via the CMU President's Award (scroll down page).
 This scholarship is for the first year and renewable for three additional years as long as you maintain a 2.5 GPA.